 6. The story of a small-time boxer Rocky Balboa getting a chance to fight the heavy-weight champion Apollo Creed was inspired from the bout between Muhammad Ali and a little known Chuck Wepner.
 'Rocky' went on to earn 10 Oscar nominations, including Best Actor and Best Original Screenplay nominations for Stallone.
 The film went on to win the Academy Awards for Best Picture, Best Directing and Best Film Editing.

 7. Stallone has suffered several injuries as a result of doing most of his stunts on his own.
 For a scene in 'Rocky IV', Stallone asked Dolph Lundgren to punch him as hard as he could.
 Stallone ended up being hospitalised for four days.
 While shooting a fight scene in 'The Expendables', he broke his neck, which required the insertion of a metal plate.

 Sylvester Stallone at the Italian premiere of his film 'Rocky Balboa' at Auditorium Conciliazione on January 9, 2007, in Rome.
 Pic/AFP

 8. Sylvester Stallone joined the likes of Mike Tyson as an inductee into the International Boxing Hall of Fame in 2010.

 9. Sylvester Stallone likes to oil paint in his free time and is inspired by Leonardo Da Vinci.
-The actor presented his works, painted since 1975 till date, at an exhibition in a museum in Nice, France.
+The actor presented his works, painted, at an exhibition in a museum in Nice, France.

 Visitors stand in front of the painting 'Champion Due' by Sylvester Stallone during the art exhibition 'Sylvester Stallone Painting From 1975 Until Today' at the Russian Museum in Saint Petersburg on October 27, 2013.
 Pic/AFP